centreon/centreon-documentation/versioned_docs/version-23.04/service-mapping/ba-management.md

 name is the only parameter mandatory but to have a BA that works, **you need at least to configure some indicators and define the calculation methods**.
 This can be done in the "Indicator" section.
+ The only authorized special characters in the name of a BA are: slash, hyphen and underscore.

 #### Indicators